Collective Bargaining: What Challenges Are Employers Facing in 2020December 3, 2020

 The pandemic has created a difficult situation for both businesses and employees as they attempt to maintain productivity and address the many challenges that have developed as a result of COVID-19.

 Employers have a legal obligation to ensure a safe workplace for their employees.
 The language within a CBA will have to address challenges presented by COVID-19 and detail how they will respond to them.
-This could include how the company offers employees the option for to work from home, enhanced workplace cleaning and hygiene efforts, or provides personal protective equipment (PPE).
+This could include how the company offers employees the option to work from home, enhance workplace cleaning and hygiene efforts, or provide personal protective equipment (PPE).